substro/CSCI-10-project1/README.md

 # CSCI410-project1

-Welcome to the CSCI410-project1 repository for your mobile app project.
-This repository is designed for your collaboration with your classmate on a Flutter project.
-Follow the instructions below to get started and contribute to the project.
+Welcome to the CSCI410 Project 1 repository.
+This project was created and worked on by [Ali Amin](https://github.com/substro) and [Mohammad Mahfoud](https://github.com/Mohammad-Mahfoud).
 ## Getting Started

 ### Prerequisites